 When you combine car, home, and umbrella liability to one insurance company, they can be more competitive on the overall quote.
 As I said, umbrella liability insurance is really more or less an adjunct to car and home insurance.
 Our new insurer charges about $900 less for car and homeowners combined than USAA charged us.
 Plus the other company provides more than the amount of umbrella liability coverage USAA refused to even quote on.

 In all, USAA lost about $10,000 per year in premiums from us as a result of their decision to cancel our homeowners insurance and to refuse to write umbrella liability.
 I urge other USAA members to get quotes form other companies on the combination of car, home, and umbrella liability.
 Because the three are related, trying to get those coverages from two or three different companies is not optimal.

-We still have IRA-type accounts with USAA and are satisfied with their service in those areas.
-We also have car loans, although the last loan we got included a stunt we did not appreciate.
+We also had USAA car loans, although the last loan we got included a stunt we did not appreciate.
 I bought a new Lexus.
 USAA agreed to give us a car loan by phone on the day we bought it.
 But when the papers arrived for us to sign, they gave USAA the right to a second mortgage on our home.
 Say what!?
 We called and asked, in a nice way, “What the hell is this?”
 USAA had never done that to us before on other car loans.
 They said it was a new policy.
 “And keeping it secret and burying it in the fine print is also a new way USAA is doing business?
 That’s not the USAA we knew in the past.”